mindboard/indesign-uxp-script-examples/README.md

 ## create-xlsx

-A creating a xlsx file example.
+An example creating a xlsx file.